 For the sound, you also need an amplifier, which is connected to the electric guitar by means of a cable and makes the signal audible.

 What types of electric guitars are there?

-Basically, there are purely acoustic guitars and purely electric guitars - and of course everything in between, such as a simple acoustic guitar with a pickup, which is almost "electrified".
-Let's approach the topic by defining the basic types:
+There are purely acoustic guitars and electric guitars - and of course everything in between, such as a simple acoustic guitar with a pickup, which is almost "electrified".
+Let's approach the topic by defining the basic electric guitar body types:

 - Solid-body guitars

 - Semiacoustic guitars